VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

 # AdventOfCode starter kit

-This project can be used as starter kit for the [AdventOfCode](https://www.AdventOfCode.com) advent calendar.
-Just click the "Use Template" button, enter a name for your repository and you are ready.
+This template can be used as starter kit for the [AdventOfCode](https://www.AdventOfCode.com) advent calendar.
+Just click the "Use Template" button, enter a name for your repository and you are ready to code.

-Using the starter kit, you can initialize the source code for new days very easily.
+To get your started quickly, the starter kit assists you with a generator for initializing the source code to solve the puzzles.

 ## Initialize a new day

-To get started quickly, this starter kit assists you with a generator for initializing the source code to solve the puzzles the day.
 Just run the application and enter the number of the day, you want to initialize.

 The generator creates the following:
 - A new directory for the requested day